Skip to Content

 Read more

-Image for Juneteenth Book Recs by Dr. Artika
+Image for Summer Reads: Picks from Dr. Artika

 Dr. Artika R. Tyner is a passionate educator, award-winning author, sought-after speaker, and advocate for justice.
 She is the founder of Planting People Growing Justice Leadership Institute, working to “plant people” while offering them key educational and learning opportunities.
 This organic process aims to cultivate a multicultural literary and…